Reclaiming Democracy Together

 A seven-year initative to rethink and renew democractic life.

-Across the Western world, Australia included, democracy is faltering.
+Democracy is in trouble.
+Not just in one country, not only in one region.
 Institutions are strained.
 Trust is eroding.
 Public discourse is coarsening.
 Yet Australia is well placed to meet this moment not as spectator, but as participant in democratic renewal.

 This launch marks the beginning of that long-term work.